-Harvard best-seller Financial Intelligence
+Harvard Publishing's Best Selling Financial Intelligence Book

 “On any given subject, it’s safe to say that most people don’t know what they’re talking about.
 That goes double for finance and accounting.”
 Accounting Today